How to Outsource LIDAR Annotation

 What LIDAR annotation does is to assign meaning to the 3D images created with the help of LIDAR technology in a language that can be understood by a software program through its ‘computer vision.’

-LIDAR annotation solutions identify objects in the ‘point cloud’ created by LIDAR and annotate it based on the requirement of the project, using one of the several annotation techniques available, like Bounding Boxes (or Bounding Cuboids since we are dealing with a 3D image), Semantic Segmentation or Polygons.
+LIDAR annotation outsourcing identify objects in the ‘point cloud’ created by LIDAR and annotate it based on the requirement of the project, using one of the several annotation techniques available, like Bounding Boxes (or Bounding Cuboids since we are dealing with a 3D image), Semantic Segmentation or Polygons.

 Benefits you should expect when you outsource LIDAR annotation

-Outsourcing LIDAR annotation solutions is now a well-accepted practice.
+Outsourcing LIDAR annotation is now a well-accepted practice.
 That being said, as an outsourcer, you must be conscious of the benefits such an arrangement could deliver to your business, so that you specifically evaluate potential partners on the basis of those expectations.

 What do we need to look for when we look for a partner to outsource LIDAR annotation to for our business?